-The other that only fragments lack news is not do onRetainNonConfigurationInstance() but the ACL's FragmentActivity does not allow you to extend onRetainNonConfigurationInstance(), as that is used internally.
+The other that fragments news is not only do lack onRetainNonConfigurationInstance() but the Android Support package's FragmentActivity does not allow you to onRetainNonConfigurationInstance(), as that is used internally.
 Applications using the Android 3.0 implementation of fragments directly do not suffer from this problem.
 This limitation is substantial, and it remains to be seen what techniques we collectively work out to get past the limitation.